 CLUB: Any organization catering to members and/or their guests, on premises and buildings for recreational or athletic purposes and not open to the general public, which is not conducted primarily for gain, providing there is not conducted any vending stand, merchandising or commercial activity except as required for membership and purposes of such club.
-For the purpose DRAFT for public review of this Local Law "club" will include lodges, fraternal organizations, mutual benefit societies, and other similar organizations.
+For the purpose of this Local Law

+"club" will include lodges, fraternal organizations, mutual benefit societies, and other similar organizations.